microsoft/TypeScript/doc/spec.md

 }
 ```

-The ‘Point’ member is a constructor function whose type corresponds to the declaration
+The 'Point' member is a constructor function whose type corresponds to the declaration

 ```TypeScript
 var Point: {